chrisulanowicz/CSharpAssignments/README.md

       - adds Models (M) to complete the MVC
       - validates form inputs and either displays error messages or directs to success page
       - uses DataAnnotations

+ 24. Login and Registration
+      - Complete User Login & Registration form with full validations and error message display
+      - Once validated User is saved in DB/logged in and sent to page that lists all users
+      - Implements Frontend and Backend Model Binding plus tag helpers